William G. McDonald

 and military sealift

 capacity.
 Prior to joining MARAD, Mr. McDonald served as a Director of the Maritime Association of the Port of New York, as Director-Corporate Communications for Motorola’s Symbol Technologies subsidiary, and as Manager-Press Relations for Naval Aviation and Combat Systems at Northrop-Grumman, Inc.

-A native of New York City, Mr. McDonald served with the 101st Airborne Division
+Mr. McDonald served with the 101st Airborne Division

 in Vietnam.
 His military awards include the Bronze Star Medal, Air Medal, Combat Infantry Badge, NDSM, and two Presidential Unit Citations.
 His professional awards and commendations also include: U.S. Ambassador to Iraq Certificate of Appreciation: U.S. Secretary of Transportation War on Terrorism Award, 2005 and 2008; Republic of Iraq Transportation Achievement Medal; Iraq Ministry of Transportation Award, 2009; U.S. Embassy, Baghdad Certificate of Service, 2009; Nutmegger Award from Business Press Advertising Association; and Matrix Award from Women in Communications, Inc. Mr. McDonald is a graduate of the U.S. Naval War College, where he earned an MA degree in National Security and Strategic Studies.